Tao-Yunshuang/leetcode/learn/Linked List/Knowledge.md

 In our first step, we need to find out prev and next.
 It is easy to find out next using the reference field of cur.
 However, we have to traverse the linked list from the head node to find out prev which will take O(N) time on average, where N is the length of the linked list.
 So the time complexity of deleting a node will be O(N).

 The space complexity is O(1) because we only need constant space to store our pointers.

+Delete the First Node

+If we want to delete the first node, the strategy will be a little different.

+As we mentioned before, we use the head node head to represent a linked list.

+If we want to delete the first node, we can simply assign the next node to head.